2000:

 1999:

-album features Elton John performing the songs along with such pop stars as Sting, LeAnn Rimes, Tina
+album features Elton John performing his songs along with such pop stars as Sting, LeAnn Rimes, Tina

 Turner, Angelique Kidjo, Spice Girls, Janet Jackson, Boyz II Men, Shania Twain, Lenny Kravitz, James